 - The impact of the Grant and Per Diem (GPD) program.
 While all involved want vets to receive the services they need, those in GPD situations are still considered homeless.
 Vets can remain in the GPD program for up to two years.

-As a result, only five of 75 Zero: 2016 communities throughout the U.S. have met this goal to date.
+As a result, only five of 75 Built for Zero communities throughout the U.S. have met this goal to date.

 Success in the area of chronic homelessness has shown more favorable results.
 Working through the Housing First Initiative, PEH and our partner agencies have housed nearly 90 chronically homeless individuals; approximately 30 remain.
 We believe we can meet this goal by the target date of December 31, 2016.
-Zero:2016 organizers are now planning to extend the deadlines for both veterans and chronically homeless to December 31, 2017.
+Built for Zero organizers have extended the deadlines for both veterans and chronically homeless.

 Initiatives Going Forward

-While continuing to be committed to achieving the Zero: 2016 goals of ending homelessness among veterans and the chronically homeless populations, PEH is looking ahead to the Department of Housing and Urban Development’s (HUD’s) further goals.
+While continuing to be committed to achieving the Built for Zero goals of ending homelessness among veterans and the chronically homeless populations, PEH is looking ahead to the Department of Housing and Urban Development’s (HUD’s) further goals.
 These goals, as stated in the amended Opening Doors federal strategy, are to prevent and end homelessness for families with children and youth by 2020.

 To do so will require the development of additional by name lists.
 More important is the training of provider staff and caseworkers in how to best meet the particular housing and other needs of these distinctive groups.
 As HUD’s collaborative applicant and CoC lead agency, PEH is also responsible for federal and state data reporting and using data to accurately measure the impact of local programs and drive strategic decisions (including funding).

-The overall goals to bring veteran homelessness to functional zero and to end chronic homelessness according to the federal definition by December 31, 2017 will continue.
+The overall goals to bring veteran homelessness to functional zero and to end chronic homelessness according to the federal definition will continue.
 The CoC will begin focus on the process of ending homelessness for families with children and unaccompanied youth by December 31, 2020.

 These goals require four specific activities: